ripplingsnake/ChimeraOS-6.1-valve-kernel-rog-ally/README.md

 #   sudo frzr-unlock
 #   sudo pacman -S kwin ( run this command 2 times)
-reboot this fixes the issue with desktop windows unavle to move or close.
+reboot this fixes the issue with desktop windows unable to move or close.

-You will notice your touchscreen is t working properly.
+You will notice your touchscreen isnt working properly.
 This is because Rogue enemy is emulating a ps5 touchbar.

 # sudo nano /etc/ ROGueENEMY/config.cfg